leeyadong/leeyadong.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am an incoming Ph.D. student in the Department of Electrical & Computer Engineering at the **University of Washington (UW)**.
+I am a 1st year Ph.D. student in the Department of Electrical & Computer Engineering at the **University of Washington (UW)**.
 As a member of the [Networking and Emerging Wireless Technologies (NEWT) Lab](https://newtlab.ece.uw.edu/) and under the guidance of [Prof. Akshay Gadre](https://www.akshaygadre.com/), I am broadly interested in wireless sensing and SAR imaging.
 <!-- am particularly interested in developing **intelligent wireless technologies for robotics**, aimed at creating autonomous robots that operate reliably in challenging environments, as well as empowering wireless sensing with greater mobility and coverage.-->

 Previously, my research journey began at the [Intelligent Perception (IP) Lab](https://ustc-ip-lab.github.io/) at the **University of Science and Technology of China (USTC)**.
 Under the guidance of [Prof. Qibin Sun](https://scholar.google.com/citations?hl=en&user=bPLvsSAAAAAJ) and [Prof. Yan Chen](https://scholar.google.com/citations?hl=en-EN&user=MVOCn1AAAAAJ), we focused on developing **human-centric wireless sensing** systems.
 Intending to enhance the sensing resolution and robustness, our work fosters innovation across diverse applications：